USEPA/useeio-widgets/naics/README.md

 - "intermediate" and "final consumer" margins tables for conversions

 - [Here is a previous release of the USEEIO model](https://github.com/USEPA/USEEIO/releases) to download a zip file with the complete list of LCIA indicators.
-The latest USEEIER version only has Greeen House Gas (GHG) indicators.
+The latest USEEIOR version only has Greeen House Gas (GHG) indicators.